A Division of the Maryland Counseling Association and State Branch for the

 MAMCFC would like to know how we can service your needs and enhance your experience with this Division.
 Please click on the following link to complete a short survey.

-Miranda is a member of the American Counseling Association, Maryland Counseling Association, International Association of Marriage and Family Counselors and she is currently the President of the Maryland Association of Marriage, Couples and Family Counseling.
+Miranda is a member of the American Counseling Association, Maryland Counseling Association, and International Association of Marriage and Family Counselors.

 Deborah Allen is a Licensed Clinical Professional Counselor (LCPC) and a Board Approved Supervisor.
 Deborah has a Master of Professional Counseling from Lindenwood University located in St. Charles, Missouri.
 Deborah’s background includes a 16-year career base with the University of Missouri, St. Louis where she had the pleasure of working with a diverse group of people from all over the world.
 While working for UMSL, Deborah was afforded experience in supervising, facilitating financial and academic counseling and training workshops.
 Deborah has worked with Family Court and Hogan Street Regional Youth Center with at-risk youth ages 12-18 years old.